everscale-org/docs/src/Decentralize/debot-specifications.md

 3. Requests permission from DeBot Browser to send this message onchain.
 Request contains information about funds that will be spent if message will be executed onchain and message itself;
 4. If DeBot Browser allows to send message, DEngine sends message to blockchain.

-## Invoking DeBots
+## Invoking DeBot

 DeBot can call another DeBot by simply sending internal message to it.

 After DeBot execution DEngine filters all internal messages produced by DeBot with destination addresses with workchain 0.
 This filter allows to separate DInterface calls (which have 0xDB workchain id) from DeBot invokes.
 If there are invoke messages, DEngine sends them to Browser through BrowserCallbacks interface.
 Browser (or user) has to approve the invoke of a new DeBot, at which point Browser creates a new DEngine instance, downloads target DeBot and transfers the message to it.

-Browsers should generally support a common queue for messages from several DeBots.
+Browsers should generally support a common queue for messages from several DeBot.

 ## Security notes